robinkwilson/robinkwilson.github.io/_pages/index.md

   # cta_url: "https://github.com/mmistakes/minimal-mistakes/"
   # caption: "Photo credit: [**Unsplash**](https://unsplash.com)"
 excerpt: "Hi, I'm Robin.
 I'm a full stack engineer with a background in business and overall improver of processes.
 Efficiency is my middle name and I strive to fix any and all inefficiencies."
-portfolio:
-  - excerpt: 'Below are a list of current (denoted with "**") and past projects.'
 feature_row:
   - image_path: /assets/img/bitcoin/bitcoin_1_th.png
     alt: "placeholder image 1"